JacobDiazCruz/fullstack-exam/README.md

 10. There was an issue with the **`total`** function in the DataTable; I fixed it to accurately calculate the total when the items update.

+11. I sorted the `getAllProfiles` query in descending order to have the newest user profile data on top.

 ## Tools used:

 1. I chose MUI as the UI framework for this project primarily due to its reusable components, which allowed me to complete the project quickly.
 However, in large-scale applications, I don't commonly recommend MUI or any CSS-in-JS approach, as parsing might cause a slight performance overhead on some components if not done correctly.
 In such cases, I prefer using TailwindCSS, Bootstrap, or just plain css.